 one match fire started in Lethbridge, Alberta in the fall of 2012.
 I am now one match fire off-the-grid on a small west coast island in British Columbia, accessible by self-propelled means – a great adventure!
 Since moving here I have worked remotely with a number of clients, mainly using the power of the sun.

-I am on a quest to learn more about the traditional Coast Salish territory and the Snuneymuxw, Lyackson, Penelakut and other Hul’qumi’num people whose unceded land I live on, and what I can do to respect the land and play a role in reconciliation.
+I am on a quest to learn more about the traditional Coast Salish territory and the Snuneymuxw, Lyackson, Penelakut and other Hul’qumi’num people whose unceded land I live on, with gratitude, and what I can do to respect the land and play a role in reconciliation.
 An important online resource is Native-Land.ca

 Award-winning graphic design and communications have been at the forefront of my work for more than 25 years.
 I am well-versed in and have lectured on building awareness campaigns both on and offline, creating all forms of frontline and behind-the-scenes communication materials, and specialize in two-dimensional exhibit design.